Geomatics: Spatial statistics

 The work of geomatics engineers includes the analysis of spatial data and statistics.
 This information models "spatially-indexed dependence structures", which combats the idea of an independent and identically distributed set of data.
 It is also known as geospatial analytics, and is the information pertaining to a specific location in geospace.
 The analysis done by geomatics engineers in this field provides actionable insight in accordance to what is being examined.

+Subdivision planning

+Working alongside civil engineers, geomatics engineers will utilize the GNSS and high precision instruments to determine legal and geographic boundaries of an area.
+The raw data is processed through a Geographic Information System (GIS) database, which will then be used as a source by a team.

+To assess the most optimal layout, the proposed design is run through constraint data such as floodplains, wetlands, and steep slopes.
+A Subdivision Plat is prepared, which is the legally recorded map illustrating boundaries, dimensions, and associated partitions.

 Impact

 Geomatics and the technology associated with it has made several breakthroughs in climate change efforts, population health, and oceanic activities.
 This application is especially evident in the use of photogrammetry, where images utilized by geomatics can be turned into 3D models.
 Furthermore, data from geospatial techniques are employed for governmental use to ameliorate the issues on Earth's surface.

+Sustainability

+The ability to interpret geodata is pushing companies in the industry to achieve net-zero emissions.
+Agreements and plans across the globe promote climate neutrality such as the Sustainable Developmental Goals (SDGs) and the various editions of the United Nations Climate Change conference series.

+The Earth Archive Initiative, launched by Christopher Fisher, aims to create a digital baseline of Earth and mitigate the climate crisis.
+LiDAR, a remote sensing technology, will be used to carry out scans of the planet's landmass, which estimates to about 30% of the Earth's surface area.
+The LiDAR scans would provide a dataset of present data available and the Earth's future state.
+Doing so will assist in understanding and combating the climate change crisis with a visual representation.